tom-seddon/6502-tests/README.md

 virtually all 6502 second processors).
 The tests auto-detect the CPU and will run the appropriate set.

+If you run the tests on real hardware, you should get no errors.
+(Please raise a GitHub issue or post in the Stardot thread if you find otherwise!)

-If an error is found, you'll get output along these lines:
+If you run on an emulator, you may get an error, indicating that the emulator isn't emulating the 6502 quite right.
+For each failing case, you'll get test state output along these lines:

     I: O=7F A=00 X=00 Y=00 S=80 nvUBdiZc
     o: O=7F A=00 X=00 Y=00 S=00 nvUBdizc
     s: O=7F A=00 X=00 Y=00 S=00 nvUBdiZc

-`I` is the input state, `o` the output state, and `s` the expected simulated state.

-The tests are not currently very automation-friendly, but this will improve.
+`I` is the input state: register/operand values before executing the instruction. (`O` is the operand value, `A`/`X`/`Y`/`S` are the 6502 registers, and then the status register bits: upper case letter for bits set, lower case for bits reset.)

+`o` is the output state: register/operand values after having the 6502 execute the instruction.

+`s` is the simulated state: register/operand values after having the 6502 simulate the instruction's expected behaviour using documented instructions only.

 # running the tests on some other system

 You can modify the source code as required, and build for the target of interest.
-Note how the TARGET variable is set in the Makefile and used by the code.
+Note how `TARGET` is set in the Makefile and used by the code.
 The Acorn target would serve as an example.

 Alternatively, the generic version of the test can be runtime patched.
 Look in the `releases` folder and find the `6502-tests-generic` file